 - If a vote is unanimous, or unanimous with some abstentions, then the motion is either passed or not passed accordingly, and we move on to the next agenda item (points 9 and 10 will not apply).

 - If a vote has some members voting in favor and some members voting against, members who cast non-prevailing votes have an opportunity to express their minority opinion.
-At this time, they may express any final opinions, perspectives, arguments, or viewpoints that they feel the group has not sufficiently taken into consideration.
+At this time they may express new concerns which they feel haven’t been expressed adequately, or if they think the body is making a serious mistake.
 Members who cast prevailing votes do not have an opportunity to express any counterpoints.

 - If a motion has passed, only those who voted against may speak.

 - If a motion has failed, only those who voted in favor may speak.

 - After minority opinion has been expressed, the chair may ask if anyone would like to make a motion to reconsider, which would reopen discussion on the motion.
 Only somebody who voted on the prevailing side or abstained may make a motion to reconsider, but it may be seconded by anyone, including those who gave minority opinion.
 If somebody makes a motion to reconsider and it’s seconded, the group can vote on whether to reconsider.
 A simple majority (over 50%) is required to reconsider.
 If the motion to reconsider passes, discussion resumes on the original motion, following which another vote can be held.
 There is no minority opinion after the second vote.